ml-research/vlol-dataset-gen/README.md

 ### Script parameters

-The following settings are available, the input typ and default settings are noted in parentheses:
+The following settings are available, the corresponding input types and default settings are noted in parentheses:

 - `dataset_size` (int, 10,000) -> Size of the dataset we want to create
 - `index_start` (int, 0) -> Start rendering images at index (index_start)